erickcomp/laravel-breadcrumbs-attributes/README.md

 ```

 ### Creating complex breadcrumbs based on the Request data
 You have all the arguments passed to the method to which the breadcrumb is attached at your disposal in order to generate the ideal label for your breadcrumb.
-It's done by using some aux attributes.
+It's done by using the same patterns used on route definitions (enclosing route/controller methods on curly braces) to acccess the route parameters on the breadcrumb label.
 Here's an example:

 You have worked the routes definitions this way: